by Dr Zainurul Aniza Abd Rahman

 Abstract

-This PhD examines the role of visual print culture and popular printed artefacts in articulating, reflecting and disseminating dominant notions of national identity in Malaysia in the fifty years of its history as an independent nation (1957-2007) through three case studies “ print advertisements, Wanita womens magazine, and Lats cartoons.
+This PhD dissertation investigates the role of visual print culture and popular printed artifacts in articulating, reflecting, and disseminating dominant notions of national identity in Malaysia during the fifty years following its independence (1957-2007).
+Through three case studies—print advertisements, the women’s magazine Wanita, and the cartoons of Lat—this research elucidates how these media forms contribute to the construction of Malaysian national identity.

-This study is not an attempt to define the meaning or essence of Malaysian identity.
-On the contrary, it seeks to emphasise the constructed nature of national identity in Malaysia, by demonstrating how it has been dominated by hegemonic majoritarian cultural discourses at different eras and fluidly shaped by changing historical factors.
+This study does not attempt to define the meaning or essence of Malaysian identity; rather, it emphasizes the constructed nature of national identity in Malaysia.
+It demonstrates how identity has been shaped and dominated by hegemonic majoritarian cultural discourses across different historical periods while remaining fluid in response to changing socio-political contexts.

-It aims to firstly establish the significance of visual culture and popular print media in the construction of Malaysian national identity, and secondly, to chronicle an undocumented and under-studied history of Malaysian national identity through the medium of visual print media.
+The aims of this study are twofold: first, to establish the significance of visual culture and popular print media in the construction of Malaysian national identity; and second, to chronicle an undocumented and under-researched history of Malaysian national identity through the lens of visual print media.

 Download the full PDF here